Wheel hiking innovation project

 Project about how hikers can put wheels under the gear and luggage they carry with them on the trails.
 Research about when it is a good idea to do this and how designs could look.
 But also about what designs are already available and about the long global history of wheel hiking and how people from all over the world have developed ways to role, instead of carry their belongings

 One of the first wagons, used for a documented walk around the world (Kunst brothers from USA)

 For a long time I have wondered if it is possible to figure out a way to avoid putting your luggage on your back when hiking in back country, on good trails, through forests and on the beach…

-And for the last couple of years I have been researching and experimenting with ideas for hiking with wheels… I know, as I’ve been told many times, that any serious hiker wouldn’t even dream of dragging her/his backpack along on small wheels, like an old English lady…
+Ror the last around 5 years I have been researching and experimenting with ideas for hiking with wheels… I know, as I’ve been told many times, that any serious hiker wouldn’t even dream of dragging her/his backpack along on small wheels, like an old English lady…

 But then I started to do research – and realized a lot of extreme long distance hikers actually do “roll” their backpacks along, instead of putting extra weight on their backs and knees.

 I am talking about the type of hikers who walk for years, on challenges longer than most continents… when I watch images of them, I have found that many of these hikers have constructed all kind of more or less amazing wagons, to get their gear with them on their endeavors.